odh-labs/predictive-maint/docs/administrator-setup.md

-## Allocate enough resources for the demo
+## Allocate enough resources for the demo/workshop
 As a Cluster Administrator, add sufficient MachineSets/Nodes to cater for your class size.
 This has been roughly calculated at one AWS m5.4.xlarge Machine per user.
 Though thjis calculation need to be retested and refined.